treytomes/micro-hack/docs/LOG.md

 * Every item in the game now has a level and rarity that is used to control loot spawning.
 The highest level item can only be found at level 10 or lower.
 * Fixed a bug in the particle renderer.
 Using page flipping now, so it should be a bit smoother.
 * Unarmed damage dice increased from 1d1 to 1d4.
+* 50% chance that *every room* will have a prize!
+* You only get 1 health potion for free.
+Go find the rest yourself.

 ## Strategies